Getting Started with slk#

 Incomplete files are listed by slk list and are not deleted automatically by the StrongLink system.
 Please do not trust the partial file info printed by slk list but run slk_helpers has_no_flag_partial to generate a complete list of such files.
 Most files marked as partial file are actually completely archived and are falsely flagged.
 When repeated slk archive -vv ... indicate that these files are skipped but the partial file indicator remains, please notify us via support@dkrz.de to perform further checks and to remove this indicator.

+In order to check whether a file actually was completely archived or not, please run a verify job.
+It checks whether the actual sizes of the files match the expected sizes.
+Files which are on tape have succeeded an internal verify job.
 Once or twice a week the DKRZ staff searches for incompletely archived files, informs the file owners and moves these files to a specific location.
 Files which are falsely marked as partial file are ignored in this process.

 Pack & Archive#